shaman-lab/COVID-19Projection/README.md

 ## Scenarios
+We generate projections based on a number of hypothetical scenarios describing changes in disease transmission rates due to individual behavior and government policies.

 ### May 3 - Present: Reopening

-We modified our control scenarios to account for increases in contact rates due to loosening restrictions in states that have begun to reopen economically.
+We modified Adaptive Interventions control scenarios to account for increases in contact rates due to loosening restrictions in states that have begun to reopen economically.
 We project four scenarios.
 In states maintaining or increasing current social distancing restrictions, we continue to apply the 20% weekly reductions of contact